Skip to main content

 Prerequisites

-composer require wordpress/abilities-api wordpress/mcp-adapter
+composer require wordpress/mcp-adapter

 Start an MCP session